 The UPR program installed 140-km of new high-pressure pipelines within the Transportation Utility Corridor within Edmonton and Calgary to address safety, reliability and future growth.
 In addition, 200-km of pipelines were transferred from Natural Gas Transmission to Natural Gas Distribution, and 110-km of pipelines were abandoned.
-Natural Gas Distribution and Natural Gas Transmission will have invested \$914 million in the 12-year UPR program which had all major components completed in 2022.
-Final clean up and project close outs remain to be completed in 2023.
+Natural Gas Distribution and Natural Gas Transmission has invested over \$900 million over the duration of the UPR program, which had all major components completed in 2022.
+Final clean up and project close outs were completed throughout 2023.